AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 ```.env
 MNEMONIC= 12 secret words here..
 ```
-Now, let's add `matic` network in our truffle-config file which will contain environment variable MNEMONIC and RPC URL.
+Now, let's add `matic` network in our truffle-config file which will contain our environment variable MNEMONIC and RPC URL.
 ```javascript
     matic: {
       provider: () => new HDWalletProvider(process.env.MNEMONIC,